 HOLCIM IS A GREAT CORPORATE CITIZEN

 Yes, Holcim donates to local events and makes a visible stance in our area.
 But at the same time, it uses staff lawyers and deep funds to automatically file property tax lawsuits without mediation.
-Using legal maneuvers, it’s forcing back millions of dollars from our school district, city and county.
-However, it's hopeful that countersuits by the Ellis County Appraisal District may shed more light on what's equal and uniform.
-The EAD is currently waiting on a verdict.
+Using legal maneuvers, it’s forced back millions of dollars from our school district, city and county.
+Finally, the Ellis County Appraisal District decided to fight back.
 Find out more.

 THE EMISSIONS MEET EPA STANDARDS

 On average, they do.
-But the EPA target for "safe" PM (particulate matter) 2.5 is exceeded at some point almost every day and has been exceeded multiple days for each month on record.
-We expect these bad days to increase when Holcim's permit request is approved.
+But the current EPA target for "safe" PM (particulate matter) 2.5 is exceeded at some point almost every day and has been exceeded multiple days for each month on record.
+The EPA is now proposing new, more rigorous limits on PM standards.
 Find out more.